 With its roots in web design and graphics, Parallax is all about depth and motion.

 Different elements move at varied speeds, creating an illusion of depth and making flat images come alive with a pseudo-3D feel.
-It’s a visual treat, introducing layers of depth and dimension, making scenes more immersive and interactive in nature.
+It can help make scenes more interactive!

 18. Paint Brush